 The boundaries of [his] moral imagination were being stretched, gently but insistently, by voices far wiser and more complex than [his] own and [he] became a better person for it.

 Several years ago, one of my college professors had described philosophy as “a continuous conversation.”
 And that’s what reading essay collections from Western and Eastern antiquity into the 1900s definitely felt like!
-There was a certain magic to poring over the meditations of past thinkers, tracing their reasoning through the many pages, and attempting to grasp the wisdom that they sought to impart.
+There was a certain magic to poring over the meditations of influential thinkers, meticulously tracing their reasoning through the many pages, and attempting to grasp the wisdom that they sought to impart.
 I wasn’t just in the seminar room reading a printed PDF document; I was making a determined foray, albeit amateur, into their minds.
-New spaces for conversation emerged for my classmates and myself, transcending space and time.
+New spaces for conversation emerged for my classmates and myself as their voices – certainly “far wiser and more complex” – reached across space and time.

-If I remember correctly, my high school music teacher said something similar as well–particularly about the sheet music clustered on the stands in front of us.
-It was up to us, the readers of inscriptions passed down through generations, to carry forth and hopefully learn from the voices, emotions, and ideas communicated on paper by those before us.
+My high school music teacher, if I remember correctly, said something similar as well–particularly about the sheet music clustered on the stands in front of us.
+It was up to us, the readers of inscriptions passed down through generations, to carry forth and hopefully learn from the voices, emotions, and ideas communicated on paper by those who came before.
 There are simply no words adequate enough to express the swelling of energy our ensemble felt as we brought to life Dvořák’s New World Symphony and transported ourselves to the 1800s for all of 45 minutes.
 (If you haven’t listened to the fourth movement, please do.)
+During those 45 minutes, we became a part of something greater as we coexisted with the music.
+There was no sense of urgency nor need to be more efficient or productive.
+Just being present and finding joy in connection was enough.

 To read deeply is to insist that some things, wisdom, empathy, the expansion of human understanding, cannot be optimised, only experienced.